the survival stack

 Last week crypto-card top-ups hit an all-time high: over $245M in a single week, 18% above anything previously recorded, per Paymentscan ↗.
 Demand is emphatically not the problem.
 And yet the honest read of the last eight years is that most of the companies riding that chart will not exist when the market is ten times bigger — not because users leave, but because of what they built underneath.
 This post maps the stack that actually decides who survives, layer by layer, grounded in our data on 365 tracked neobanks.

-the core numberOf the 365 neobanks we track, only 92 hold a full banking licence.
-The other 273 operate on rented rails — e-money licences, partner banks, BIN sponsors, card issuers.
+the core numberOf the 365 neobanks we track, only 92 hold a full banking license.
+The other 273 operate on rented rails — e-money licenses, partner banks, BIN sponsors, card issuers.
 Every one of those relationships is a kill switch someone else's compliance team can flip.
-The licence structure is stated on every profile page.
+The license structure is stated on every profile page.

 The graveyard has a pattern